 2. The Lifters.

 You love it.
 You've been lifting for years, and assume that it's gotten you to where you are in climbing.
-At least 25% of your time exercising is spent strength trianing.
+At least 25% of your time exercising is spent strength training.
 It's probably the thing holding you back.
-The law of diminishing returns is in full effect here, meaning that you've likely already milked most of the benefits of lifting out of it.
+The law of diminishing returns is in full effect here, meaning that you've likely already milked out most of the benefits of lifting that you're gonna get.
 This isn't to say that you should stop.
 Particularly because you love it, you should continue.
 Just cut back a little and focus on some more sport specific training such as bouldering, hangboarding, or campusing.
 A couple of 30 minute sessions a week is plenty for you, and maybe a strength phase heavily dedicated to lifting will be enough to keep your appetite satisfied.

 3. The Gorillas.

 You're strong.
-Even if you haven't spent much time in the weight room, your predisposed to put on muscle and you know how to use it to get up problems.
+Even if you haven't spent much time in the weight room, you're predisposed to put on muscle and you know how to use it to get up problems.
 The last thing you need right now is more strength, no matter how excited you are to find that you're really good at deadlifting.
 You'll get more out of watching the dainty girls (and boys) climb, and trying to emulate their movements.
-After you've done a problem in your typical foot cutting, hold skipping fashion, then make time to go back and perfect it.
+After you've done a problem in your typical foot-cutting, hold-skipping fashion, then make time to go back and perfect it.
 Keep your feet on, use the grips you don't want to, and make it look like dancing instead of wrestling.
 It's true, sometimes you have to wrestle, but sometimes you need to dance as well.

 4. The Kids.

 I'm not saying you shouldn't lift, but it certainly shouldn't be your focus.
-Unless you're already a full blown athlete, it's more likely that you'll benefit from learning other sports, which come with built in new movements and fresh takes on coordination.
+Unless you're already a full-blown athlete, it's more likely that you'll benefit from learning other sports, which come with built-in new movement and fresh takes on coordination.
 Lifting can be a great tool when done with supervision and attention to correct form and gradual loading.
 And it should be fun.
 You're a kid.

 One of the best aspects of lifting weights is that progress is easily measured.
 This can be refreshing when you're a climber, because climbing is, in effect, the exact opposite.
 We try, we really do, but sometimes 5.11 is really 5.12, and sometimes it's really 5.10, and it's going to be different for different people.
 It's too subjective to allow exact measurement of progress.
 If you're the type that longs for this easy measurement, then be careful, because lifting is going to be addicting.

-There comes a point with any training exercise when the benefits you're getting (within your climbing) are less valuable than the time you're putting toward it.
+There comes a point with any training exercise when the benefits you're getting out of it (within your climbing) are less valuable than the time you're putting into it.
 It's easy to become a weight room junkie.
-Pretty soon the climbing gym is playing 2nd fiddle, and while you're feeling way stronger, your climbing is no longer progressing.
-That's when it's time to re-evaluate, and put lifting back into it's supporting role.
-You're lifting as training for climbing, not lifting just to get better at lifting.
+Pretty soon the climbing gym is playing second fiddle, and while you're feeling way stronger, your climbing is no longer progressing.
+That's when it's time to re-evaluate, and put lifting back into its supporting role.
+Remember that you're lifting as training for climbing, not lifting just to get better at lifting.

 The second trap is loosely related to the first, but concerns the type of progression that we look for.
 Add more plates, right?
 Do the exercise with the technique that allows the most weight to be lifted, right?
-Only if you're training for a lifting meet, but you're training for rock climbing.
-Climbing is about movement, shouldn't lifting also be about movement?
+Only if you're training for a lifting meet, but you're not; you're training for rock climbing.
+Climbing is about movement so shouldn't lifting also be about movement?

 Progressing only through more and more weight is a mistake.
 All lifts can be progressed through a range of useful movement.
-For me, single leg deadlifts (and squats, as well as one arm lifts) seem to make more sense for climbing, as climbing is rarely a bilateral sport, meaning that you're more often standing up on one leg, rather than 2 legs evenly spaced.
-This isn't to say that the conventional 2 leg deadlift is wrong, just that after you master it, going up in weight isn't the only, and may not be the best (in relation to climbing), way to progress.
+For me, single leg deadlifts and squats, as well as one arm lifts, seem to make more sense for climbing, as climbing is rarely a bilateral sport, meaning that you're more often standing up on one leg, rather than two legs evenly spaced.
+This isn't to say that the conventional two leg deadlift is wrong, just that after you master it, going up in weight isn't the only, and may not be the best (in relation to climbing), way to progress.

 The third trap is more specific to the deadlift.
 It's the trend.
 The buzzword.
-However, it only represents one of the 4 basic movements that every strength program should contain.
-The Hip Hinge, The Squat, The Push, The Pull.
-I'll go into more detail in a future post about what each movement is and what exercises most closely relate to climbing, but for now, just know that hip hinging, like the deadlift, is only a small part of a training program, and is absolutely not the end-all it's so often made out to be.
+However, it only represents one of the four basic movements that I mentioned every strength program should contain: The Hip Hinge, The Squat, The Push, The Pull.
+I'll go into more detail in a future post about what each movement is and what exercises most closely relate to climbing, but for now, just know that hip-hinging, like the deadlift, is only a small part of a training program, and is absolutely not the be-all end-all that it's so often made out to be.